Annual Ryegrass Control

 Where to Inspect

-Annual ryegrass grows well in fairly wet soils with good surface drainage and terrain that range between 5.5 to 6.5 pH.
-These weeds cannot withstand hot, dry weather or severe winters.
+Annual ryegrass grows well in fairly wet soils with good surface drainage and terrain that range between 5.5 and 6.5 pH.
+However, it cannot withstand hot, dry weather or severe winters.

-Common sites for this weed to grow in are lawns, grasslands, roadsides, and other disturbed sites.
+Common sites where this weed grows are lawns, grasslands, roadsides, and other disturbed sites.

 What to Look For

-Annual ryegrass appears in the form of bunched up grass that is yellowish-green at the base, with long glossy green leaves with distinctive spikelets.
+Annual ryegrass appears as bunched-up grass that is yellowish-green at the base.
+It has long, glossy green leaves with distinctive spikelets.

 Treatment